Clarence Charles Newcomer: Federal judicial service

 Newcomer was nominated by President Richard Nixon on November 17, 1971, to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Judge Charles William Kraft Jr. He was confirmed by the United States Senate on November 23, 1971, and received his commission on November 30, 1971.
 He assumed senior status on January 19, 1988, but maintained a full case load.
 Newcomer served in that capacity until his death on August 22, 2005, from melanoma at his home in Stone Harbor, New Jersey.

 During his career as a federal judge, Newcomer presided over a number of mob and public corruption cases.
 In 1979, he presided over a case in which a Philadelphia businessowner attempted to blow up his own factory to collect money for insurance fraud.

 In 1980, he ended Topps Chewing Gum's exclusive right to sell baseball cards, allowing the Fleer Corporation to compete in the market.

-In 1985, Newcomer criticized the Philadelphia Police Department for indiscriminately arresting a number Spanish-speaking people after an officer was killed, calling the arrests "unlawful" and "disgraceful".
+In 1985, Newcomer criticized the Philadelphia Police Department for indiscriminately arresting a number of Spanish-speaking people after an officer was killed, calling the arrests "unlawful" and "disgraceful".
 In 1993 he ruled that a law firm's refusal to promote a female associate to partner violated Title VII of the Civil Rights Act of 1964.

 In 1994, Newcomer invalidated a Pennsylvania State Senate election of William G. Stinson he found to be overwhelmingly tainted by election fraud, and declared Bruce Marks the winner, after finding that "substantial evidence was presented establishing massive absentee ballot fraud, deception, intimidation, harassment and forgery."
 He ruled in 1997 that states cannot discriminate against new residents by paying them lower welfare benefits than they pay longtime residents.

 Newcomer presided over a 2005 trial in which a jury awarded residents displaced by the 1972 MOVE bombing by the police a $12.83 million verdict against the City of Philadelphia.
 Among Newcomer's law clerks was Peter York Solmssen, from 1980 to 1982; Solmssen later became General Counsel of Siemens AG.